 (a) was on active service in the naval, army or air forces of Canada, or of any allies of Her Majesty,

 (i) during any period in which a state of war existed between Canada and any other country, or

 (ii) with any special force outside of Canada, during any period in which such force is established for emergency action, or in consequence of any action, taken by Canada under the United Nations Charter, the North Atlantic Treaty, or any other similar instrument for collective defence that may be entered into by Canada,

-and who has left that service with an honourable record or has been honourably discharged from the service; or
+(iii) has left that service with an honourable record or has been honourably discharged from the service,

 (b) during any of the periods mentioned in sub-clause (a)(i) or (ii), served outside Canada in a theatre of action as a member of the Canadian Legion War Service Incorporated, the Canadian Council for the Young Men's Christian Association of Canada, the Knights of Columbus Canadian Army Huts, the Salvation Army Canadian War Services, or any other such institution authorized to serve in similar manner by the appropriate naval, army, or air force authority and who at the commencement of that service was domiciled in Canada, or Newfoundland, and who left the service in good standing and with an honourable record; or